jonnonz1/nz-statute-book/acts/public/2006/sports-tribunal-act-2006.md

   (b) be paid from money appropriated by Parliament for the purpose.

 ### 44 Privileges and immunities
-(1) Witnesses appearing before the Tribunal have the same privileges and immunities as witnesses have in proceedings in a District Court.
+(1) Witnesses appearing before the Tribunal have the same privileges and immunities as witnesses have in proceedings in the District Court.
-(2) Every counsel, agent, or other person appearing before the Tribunal has the same privileges and immunities as counsel have in proceedings in a District Court.
+(2) Every counsel, agent, or other person appearing before the Tribunal has the same privileges and immunities as counsel have in proceedings in the District Court.

 ### 45 Non-attendance or refusal to co-operate
 (1) Every person commits an offence who, after being summoned to attend to give evidence before the Tribunal or to produce to the Tribunal any papers, documents, records, or things, without sufficient cause,—